 Take electrical shutdown (LOTO) of belt if the belt can be stopped without disturbing the process operation.
 If not than take temporary shutdown of belt as mentioned in shutdown procedure SP42.

 Keep electrician in panel room to put off the belt.
-Once confirmation is taken from electrician than pull the pull cord and press emergency push botton at site.
+Once confirmation is taken from electrician than pull the pull cord and press emergency push button at site.

 Barricade the area below, if the job is to be carried out at height.
 Keep one person below the roller changing area to give alert for persons moving below the work area.